-To the one which is applying for the investment.
-8.2.6.4 EU Specify the standards! standards Response: Annex of IPARD.
-8.2.6.5 Other • This is a programme, not a treaty! common • Better say recipients than applicants! eligibility criteria • Length of holding the status of registered farms: Registered as an active farm or both statuses are allowed!? • University degree: Basic undergraduate degree or full four year studies?
-Response: Terminology is in line with programming template, not all recipients are going to be applicants.
-Only active, passive cannot apply, that is why they are passive.
-Full four year study, basic will be reconsidered.
-8.2.6.6 Is it necessary to specify the incentives Investments in renewable energy plants for investments in the framework of the national plan?
-If yes, it is absolutely necessary to enumerate them all!
-Response: Financial tables are part of IPARD.
-8.2.9 Selection Areas with difficult working criteria conditions in agriculture: Indicate the legal basis i.e. National legislation designating the difficult working conditions in agriculture. •Organic agriculture: Are you planning a special measure for organic production?
-If planned, it is omitted from this review!
+To the one which is applying for the

+investment.

+mvosunom.

+8.2.6.4 EU Specify the standards!

+standards speeny the standards.

+standards Response:

+Annex of IPARD.

+Alliex of IFARD.

+8.2.6.5 Other • This is a programme, not a treaty!

+common • Better say recipients than applicants!

+eligibility criteria

+• Length of holding the status of

+registered farms: Registered as an active

+farm or both statuses are allowed!?

+University degree: Basic

+undergraduate degree or full four year

+studies?

+Response:

+Terminology is in line with

+programming template, not all

+recipients are going to be applicants.

+Only active, passive cannot apply, that

+is why they are passive.

+Full four year study, basic will be

+reconsidered.

+8.2.6.6 Is it necessary to specify the incentives

+Investments in for investments in the framework of the

+renewable energy national plan?
+If yes, it is absolutely

+plants necessary to enumerate them all!

+Response:

+Financial tables are part of IPARD.

+R 2 0 Salastian

+8.2.9 Selection Areas with difficult working

+criteria conditions in agriculture: Indicate the

+legal basis i.e. National legislation

+designating the difficult working

+conditions in agriculture.

+•Organic agriculture: Are you planning

+a special measure for organic

+production?
+If planned, it is omitted

+from this review!

-Investment projects are in the sectors of milk or meat production: Why no other products are listed, but only milk and meat?
-Applicant is a woman: Better to say farm owner or household is registered on behalf of a woman!
-For a member of the cooperative, state the period of membership before Response: Regulation for definition, as well as list of areas with difficult working conditions in agriculture are in Annex Organic will be additionally elaborated in the second phase and communicated with stakeholders.
-Fruit and vegetables are included in investment support.
-Not all potential recipients have to be owners, and there is no need to say that woman has to be owner of a household.
-No need to say period for cooperative membership, it is just a ranking criterion.
-8.2.12 Indicators and targets Total number of projects supported - 6,505: What was the basis for this estimation as it seems quite unrealistic?
-Total investment in physical capital by holdings supported in EUR - 155,979,487: Unrealistic amount based on the number of projects planned.
-Response: Targets were calculated based on available statistical data, available funds, criteria, previous interventions and estimations; therefore, there can be mistakes.
+Investment project of milk or meat protect other products are liand meat?
+Applicant is a wo farm owner or house oduction: Why no sted, but only milk man: Better to say on behalf of a woma • For a member of the the period of me applying! e cooperative, state Response: Regulation for defin of areas with conditions in agricul difficult working Organic will be add in the second phase with stakeholders. - Fruit and vegetable investment support. es are included in Not all potential red owners, and there is woman has to be ow No need to say per membership, it is criterion. no need to say that ner of a household. tod for cooperative 8.2.12 Indicators and targets Total number of p 6,505: What was estimation as it seem Total investment in holdings supporte 155,979,487: Unreal on the number of pro- the basis for this as quite unrealistic? physical capital by d in EUR - listic amount based Response: Targets were calc available statistica funds, criteria, prev and estimations; the mistakes. l data, available vious interventions